axdevelopment/charinfo/README.md

 feel free to improve, convert to qb, or whatever - simply open a PR on github

+## installation
+simply add the folder into your resources, add 'start charinfo' to your server.cfg and don't forget to set your discord webhook inside server.lua on line 1

 ## dependencies
 - esx
 - mysql-async